 Biological Graduate Studies Summer Undergraduate Internship Program.
 The Summer Undergraduate Internship Program (SUIP) is designed to provide an immersive research experience to students interested in graduate study in the biomedical sciences.
 Interns complete 10 weeks of full-time laboratory research, attend research seminars on current topics, and give scientific presentations to their peers and mentors.
 Interns also receive training in responsible conduct of research, laboratory safety and presentation skills.
 Additionally, interns are invited to attend career counseling sessions in which faculty and program administrators discuss graduate school and career

 opportunities for biomedical scientists.
 View online application information.

 Gastroenterology Undergraduate Student Scholars Program.
 The Division of Gastroenterology offers the Undergraduate Student Scholars Program (USSP), which consists of summer lectures and presentations, combined with basic research experience in the laboratory of an expert investigator.
 This program is open to students from the University of Pennsylvania as well as outside of the university, and the curriculum is designed specifically for undergraduate

 students with an interest in biomedical research, with the eventual goal of MD, PhD, or MD-PhD degrees.
 Applications from women and members of underrepresented minorities are strongly encouraged.

 Institute for Translational Medicine and Therapeutics (ITMAT) Undergraduate Initiatives.

-summer undergraduate research program for students interested in the intersection between environmental health sciences and cancer.
+The Center of Excellence in Experimental Toxicology oversees the Short Term Educational Experiences for Research (STEER) summer undergraduate research program for students interested in the intersection between environmental health sciences and cancer.